 Registration fees do not include insurance of any kind.
 It is strongly recommended that participants take out their own general travel insurance.
 It is suggested that the insurance policy cover loss of fees/deposit, airfares, accommodation charges, medical expenses, loss or damage to personal property and repatriation expenses.
 The Congress Organising Committee, Congress Secretariat and APHA do not take responsibility for any delegate failing to insure.

-In registering for this congress, relevant details will be incorporated into a delegate list for the benefit of all delegates (name, organisation and state only) and may be made available to parties directly related to the congress including Conference Logistics, venues and accommodation providers (for the purpose of room bookings and congress options) and key sponsors (subject to strict conditions).
+In registering for APHA Congress, relevant details will be incorporated into a delegate list for the benefit of all delegates (name, organisation and state only) and may be made available to parties directly related to the congress including All Occasions group, venues and accommodation providers (for the purpose of room bookings and APHA Congress options) and key sponsors (subject to strict conditions).

 Under Australia’s universal visa system, all visitors to Australia must have a valid visa to travel to and enter Australia (other than New Zealand passport holders who will normally be granted a Special Category visa on arrival, provided they meet health and character requirements; and permanent residents of Norfolk Island who may be granted a Permanent Resident of Norfolk Island visa on arrival).

 There are many visa options available to people wishing to visit Australia.
 The appropriate visa option will depend, amongst other things, on the person’s purpose for visiting Australia.